 F. The pet insurer shall include a summary of all policy provisions required in subsections (A) through (D), inclusive, in a separate document titled “Insurer Disclosure of Important Policy Provisions.”

-G. The pet insurer shall post the “Insurer Disclosure of Important Policy Provisions” document required in subsection (E) through a clear and conspicuous link on the main page of the pet insurer or pet insurer’s program administrator’s website.
+G. The pet insurer shall post the “Insurer Disclosure of Important Policy Provisions” document required in subsection (F) through a clear and conspicuous link on the main page of the pet insurer or pet insurer’s program administrator’s website.

-H. In connection with the issuance of a new pet insurance policy, the pet insurer shall provide the consumer with a copy of the “Insurer Disclosure of Important Policy Provisions” document required pursuant to subsection (E) in at least 12-point type when it delivers the policy.
+H. In connection with the issuance of a new pet insurance policy, the pet insurer shall provide the consumer with a copy of the “Insurer Disclosure of Important Policy Provisions” document required pursuant to subsection (F) in at least 12-point type when it delivers the policy.

 I. At the time a pet insurance policy is issued or delivered to a policyholder, the pet insurer shall include a written disclosure with all of the following information, printed in 12-point boldface type: